-In Natalie Wood case, we should stay away from Hollywood theories
+In Natalie Wood case, beware Hollywood theories

 Wagner initially gave his rendition of events to investigators when the incident occurred.
 He has denied any involvement in Wood's death.

-Fast forward 30 years to 2011.
-The Los Angeles Sheriff's Department reopened the investigation citing "substantial new evidence."
-While investigators have not said what specific "new evidence" exists, it appears from the information publicly available that they are likely troubled by at least three factors: 1) the ever-evolving stories of the only witnesses; 2) fresh bruises identified on the autopsy report on Wood's body, arms, and left cheek, which could be consistent with an assault; and 3) the silence of her former husband, Wagner -- who has refused to talk to investigators, and was the last person to see her alive.
-It's hard to imagine, however, how any of these factors would substantially advance the case, or how any of this could be viewed as "new evidence."

-When the case was reopened in 2011, Wagner's publicist issued a statement saying that Wagner's family trusted that the LA Sheriff's Department would "evaluate whether any new information relating to the death of Natalie Wood Wagner is valid, and that it comes from a credible source or sources other than those simply trying to profit from the 30-year anniversary of her tragic death."
+When the case was reopened in 2011, Wagner's publicist issued a statement

+saying that Wagner's family trusted that the LA Sheriff's Department would "evaluate whether any new information relating to the death of Natalie Wood Wagner is valid, and that it comes from a credible source or sources other than those simply trying to profit from the 30-year anniversary of her tragic death."

 To date, they have not arrested Wagner -- though Los Angeles County Sheriff's Department Lt.
-John Corina told "48 Hours" that "I think he's constantly changed his story a little bit.
+John Corina told

+"48 Hours" that "I think he's constantly changed his story a little bit.
 And his version of events just don't add up."
 Investigators are also placing reliance on Davern, who admitted in 2011 in an interview on NBC's "Today Show" that he lied during the initial investigation.
 His new story has been that there was a fight on the boat that somehow resulted in Wood's death.
-When asked why he was coming forward after, at the time, 30 years, he said "I've been trying to tell information about this for many, many years, but there wasn't really anyone listening until now."
+When asked why he was coming forward after, at the time, 30 years, he said

+"I've been trying to tell information about this for many, many years, but there wasn't really anyone listening until now."

 For those wondering how this case could potentially be prosecuted now, remember, there is no statute of limitations on murder -- the state can pursue a case at any time.
 But no matter how many years later such a case may be presented, the evidentiary rules remain the same: First, it would be necessary to prove the case "beyond a reasonable doubt."
 That is, speculation, innuendo, and shifting hypotheses just won't do.
 Second, although the state never would have to prove motive, inquiring minds always want to know.
 A jury would wonder why a man who married a woman twice would want her dead.
 And if authorities haven't been able to answer that question for nearly 40 years, it's unlikely a compelling reason will magically surface now.

+"And by the way, how many times have you been interviewed in the last 30-plus years?
+Do any of those stories match the one you're deciding to reveal now?"

 I can't imagine that the former captain's answers to these questions would be too persuasive.
+The other problem with the Captain's story is that he sold information to tabloids and co-wrote a book about Wood's death.
+But now, he claims

+he wants to clear his conscience.
+Nevertheless, his credibility issues would most certainly doom any potential prosecution against Wagner -- no matter what the Los Angeles detectives might hope to the contrary.

+The CBS special made for great TV, and the press conference appears to have certainly been held with the best of intentions.
+That said, the only thing clear to me is that the police are no further along in solving this case than they were in 1981.
+Back then, they closed it after just two weeks citing an accidental drowning as the cause of death.
+Without more, they should do likewise now.

 And as to Wagner, he's simply not talking.
 There's something called the Fifth Amendment that gives him the absolute right to remain silent -- lest he incriminate himself.
 While investigators might not like it, and even deem it suspicious, no jury will ever be permitted to infer that his silence equates with guilt.
 In fact, a judge will specially instruct the jury not to do so.
 So while investigators may be upset, and the public may look at Wagner cross-eyed, his silence is the most appropriate legal course of action to take and can't be used against him.

-And finally, on the topic of evidence: How many other witnesses can the state produce, and what can they remember?
-Evidence gets pretty stale after almost four decades.
-Besides, will any witness produced by the State in a potential prosecution be able to say they told that story before?
-If not, why not and why now?

-All that said, I'll be watching CBS on Saturday night, and taking note of the compelling theories pointing to Wagner's alleged guilt.
-But I'll also be mindful of the most pertinent fact that I can direct an audience to remember: Hollywood theories and courtroom convictions are about as far apart as the conflicting stories Davern told investigators in 1981 and in 2011.
+Here's the most pertinent fact that I can direct a reader to remember: Hollywood theories and courtroom convictions are about as far apart as the conflicting stories Davern told investigators in 1981 and in 2011.

-And so while this, and any murder, may be prosecuted at any time, I doubt this one will see a courtroom anytime soon.
+And so while any murder may be prosecuted at any time, I doubt the case of Natalie Wood's death will see a courtroom anytime soon.
 And in the unlikely event that it does, reasonable doubt will rule the day.